-Section 6.13 Academic Review and Renewal
+Section 6.15 Academic Review and Renewal

-- (a).
-The School will be deemed to have met its goals and academic achievement expectations for Charter review and renewal if the School has earned no less than an average of 73 points during the first four years of this Charter Contract.
-The annual APF is based on a 100-point scale with the possibility of an additional 15 supplemental points. - (b).
-Improvement Provision: In cases where a school has not achieved the above threshold, the Commission may, at its discretion, determine that a school has met its goals and student achievement expectations if the School has demonstrated consistent improvement on overall scores over the first four years of this Charter Contract.
+1. The SCHOOL will be deemed to have met its goals and academic achievement expectations for Charter review and renewal if it has earned no less than 76 points during the first four years of this Charter Contract.
+The annual Academic Performance Framework (APF) is based on a 120-point scale.
+Improvement Provision: In cases where a SCHOOL has not achieved the above threshold, the COMMISSION may, at its discretion, determine that a SCHOOL has met its goals and student achievement expectations if the SCHOOL has demonstrated consistent improvement in overall scores over the first four years of this Charter Contract.